 Our food culture involves a lot more than going out to eat.
 The craft beer scene is exploding in Lexington.
 Bourbon finds its way into every aspect of our cuisine.
 Local wineries are gaining nation-wide respect.
 We are passionate about locally sourced foods and the farm to table movement.
 We even care about traditional food preservation methods such as smoking, curing, canning and pickling.
-Our chefs and artisan entrepreneurs are constantly exploring and redefining Southern cuisine.

 Looking for something a little more participatory than simply dining out?
 Check out these unique opportunities during your visit to Lexington: